MarcoYou/MarcoYou.github.io/_posts/2020-12-27-06-Econometrics.md

 but now Y and u are two \\( (IT \times 1) \\) sized vectors, X a \\( (IT \times (K+1)) \\) sized matrix and \\(\beta\\) is a \\( ((K+1)\times 1) \\) sized vector.

-### 2.1 Regression result: Drink and Drive?

-We study how effective various government policies (e.g tax on beer) designed to discourage drunk driving are in reducing traffic deaths.
+Let's take an example.
+Suppose we study how effective various government policies (e.g tax on beer) designed to discourage drunk driving are in reducing traffic deaths.

 Since we do not know what to do with observations in different years, we estimate the following regression model of two different time periods